 My interests and hobbies include playing guitar, singing, reading, yoga, martial arts, hockey, and enjoying the beautiful Colorado outdoors.

-Whittier College - BA, Political Science, International Relations
+Undergraduate Degree: Whittier College - Bachelor in Arts, Political Science, International Relations

-University of Colorado Denver - MA, Master of Public Administration
+Graduate Degree: University of Colorado Denver - Master of Arts, Master of Public Administration

 10th Grade Writing